aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 ).drop("ip_int", "network_start_integer", "network_last_integer").cache()
 ```

-Here's an example of how you can implement the bucketing/binning technique in Spark:
+Here's an example of how you can implement the bucketing/binning technique in Spark (Modified):

 ```
 from pyspark.sql.functions import explode, sequence, col